stratum/stratum/stratum/tools/stratum-replay/README.md

 -forwarding_pipeline_configs_file=/var/run/stratum/pipeline_cfg.pb.txt
 ```

-If you override any flags below, make sure to use a non-empty and a valid path.
+If you override any flags below, make sure to use a non-empty and valid path.

 Copy those files to your laptop/server so we can use it later.

-Check the step 1.1 below if you are running a containerized Stratum.
+Check step 1.1 below if you are running a containerized Stratum.

 Go to step 2 if you already have those files.

 ### Step 1.1 - Obtaining files from the Stratum container

-To copy files from a docker container, the first thing is to get the container
+To copy files from a docker container,  we get the container ID so we know which
-ID so we know which container we should access.
+container we should access.

 ```
 $ docker ps | grep stratum-bf